wqhadija/online-marketer-chatgpt-prompts/README.md

 ## Product descriptions in E-commerce 🥀
 Input:
-> Write an attractive product reviews for an e-commerce marketplace.
+> Write an attractive product [] reviews for an e-commerce marketplace.
-Product:
+Product benefits:
 [List of product benefits]

 [Example: This is how it turns out](https://epalblossom.wordpress.com/2023/01/21/reviews-bioshifax-chewable-tablet-oriz/)